Required General Education Courses

 - Students who do not meet the clinical education criteria may be given an "I" (incomplete) grade.
 A grade of "I" will be given to any student in a clinical course who does not complete the minimum hours of clinical attendance as specified for that course.
 An "I" becomes an "F" if work is not completed within two weeks into the next semester.

 Students who do not meet the progression criteria or who receive a grade of "D" or "F" in any course in the program will immediately be withdrawn.
 Such individuals will be allowed to re-apply and will be given consideration for articulation back into the program if clinical space is available.
 Readmitted students who do not meet the progression criteria or who receive a grade of "D" or "F" in any course in the program will be permanently terminated from the program and advised to pursue another course of study.
 Chattanooga State does provide academic counseling.

 Clinical assignments for each student, totaling approximately 1,500 clock hours, are required.
-The RT program follows the Chattanooga State academic calendar for semester start and end dates, holidays, and breaks.
+The RADT program follows the Chattanooga State academic calendar for semester start and end dates, holidays, and breaks.
 No clinical assignments will be scheduled weekdays after 7pm or weekends.
 Students are responsible for transportation to and from the College and the affiliated hospitals.
 Student liability insurance is required.